zxzixuanwang/telegraf/plugins/inputs/http_listener_v2/README.md

 ## Metrics

 Metrics are collected from the part of the request specified by the `data_source` param and are parsed depending on the value of `data_format`.

-## Example Output

 ## Troubleshooting